Skip to main content

 The loose budget, sometimes referred to as a no-numbers budget or a non-budget, is a relaxed way of budgeting.
 It’s often critiqued by more conscientious budgeters.
 The truth is that any plan, no matter how loose, is a bona fide budget when it limits the amount you spend or specifies the amount you save.

 Some people find this care-free approach to suit their personality and their lifestyle just fine.
-Without feeling pressured to watch every penny spent, they are free to enjoy their spending.
+Without feeling pressured to watch every penny spent, they want to enjoy their spending.
 As long as there are guidelines (such as a debt ceiling and a modest amount of savings occurring), this approach meets the minimal requirements for financial responsibility.
 If you follow this approach, however, you may find that you are not able to achieve your goals as quickly as with more regulated spending.
 You may have considerably more debt as well, so caveat emptor.

 The Average Budget